Canada-wide arrest warrant issued for teen who drove car through Vaughan Mills

 In the early morning hours of Wednesday, Feb.
 1, an individual in a car drove through a closed entrance of Vaughan Mills shopping mall and raced around inside.

-The vehicle eventually stopped at The Source, an electronic store, when two suspects got out and stole a number of items.
+The vehicle eventually stopped at The Source, an electronic store, when two suspects got out and stole several items.

-Surveillance footage of the incident went viral and garnered a lot of attention from police and citizens due to its brazen nature.
+Surveillance footage of the incident went viral and garnered a lot of attention from police and citizens due to its bold nature.

 The car, a Black Audi A4, was revealed to be stolen in Quebec from a young woman.